Truncated Pyramid Volume Calculator (Square Frustum)

 - h = vertical height between the two parallel squares

-If the bin is filled with wheat (density ~770 kg/m³), the hopper holds about 14 metric tons of wheat — which is the amount left to drain after the cylindrical part above is empty.
+If the bin is filled with wheat (density ~770 kg/m³), the hopper holds about 14 metric tons.
+That is the quantity still to drain after the straight-sided part above it has emptied.

 Where truncated pyramids appear in real measurements: